 The importance and uses of periscope

-The periscopes allow the submarine to search visually for the nearby targets and threats on the surface of the water and in the air when the are submerged at a shallow depth .
+The periscopes allow the submarine to search visually for the nearby targets and threats on the surface of the water and in the air when the are submerged at a shallow depth , The periscope is used to monitor the dangerous chemical reactions in the laboratory and they are used in observing the nuclear reactors .

 The periscope is used in the submarines to see what is going on the water surface , It was used for observation purposes in the trenches during World War I , It is used in some gun turrets and it is used in armed vehicles .